Crypto137/MHServerEmu/docs/Setup.md

 3. Compile and run MHServerEmu.

 4. Launch the game.
-You can launch the game without Steam by running MarvelHeroesOmega.exe with the following arguments: -solidstate -nobitraider -nosteam.
-There will be a DownloadChunkManifest error, but the game will start anyway.

 5. Log in with any email and password.

 If everything works correctly, the server should display client connection information.

+*Note: you can launch the game without Steam by running MarvelHeroesOmega.exe with the following arguments: -solidstate -nobitraider -nosteam.
+There will be a DownloadChunkManifest error, but the game will start anyway.*